suggap

 Plot

-Two wounded soldiers, a Bosniak (Čiki, portrayed by Branko Đurić) and a Bosnian Serb (Nino, portrayed by Rene Bitorajac) are caught between their lines in the no man's land, in a struggle for survival.
+During the Bosnian War, two wounded soldiers, a Bosniak named Čiki and a Bosnian Serb named Nino, are caught between their lines in no man's land.
 The two soldiers confront each other in a trench, where they wait for dark.
-They trade insults and even find some common ground.
-Confounding the situation is another wounded Bosniak soldier (Cera, portrayed by Filip Šovagović) who wakes from unconsciousness.
-A land mine had been buried beneath him by the Bosnian Serbs; should he make any move, it would be fatal.
+Trading insults at first, they eventually begin to find some common ground.
+Confounding the situation is another wounded Bosniak soldier named Cera who wakes from unconsciousness.
+A land mine has been buried beneath him by the Bosnian Serbs; should he make any move, the mine will explode.

 Awards